 We'll do our best to help you find the perfect mattress.
 Did you know that based on having an 8 hour sleep every night, you actually spend a third of your life in bed?
 There are all kinds of mattresses available, based on size, support system and type of fillings.
-All our mattresses come with Free Delivery.
+All our mattresses come with Free UK Delivery.

 There are so many different types of mattress available, that it can seem at little overwhelming at first.
 We'll explain the main types of mattresses you can buy and how these relate to the type of sleeper you are.
 This way you can make an informed choice without being bamboozled by all the technical jargon.

 The 2 main elements to most mattresses are the core, which provides support, and the fillings, which provide comfort .
 First we'll look at the mattress cores.

 If you've always owned sprung mattresses, we say to stick to what you know.
 In the past, the majority of sprung mattresses contained an open coil (or Bonnell) spring unit, with the superior pocket springs being found in more expensive and luxurious mattresses.

 However, as manufacturing costs have come down over time, pocket sprung mattresses are becoming standard and open coil are being phased out.
 There is literally no downside; pocket sprung mattresses feature all kinds of benefits over their open coil spring counterparts, and price is no longer an issue.

 Although most sprung mattresses can be classified as either open coil or pocket sprung, there are also other spring types and slight variations which exist.
 This has enabled well known mattress manufacturers such as Silentnight and Sealy, to continue differentiating some of their range from other brands, even if they too tend to use pocket springs in most of their mattresses anyway.
 More commonly known as continuous sprung mattresses, they can be viewed here: